ioscodesnippet/ioscodesnippet.github.io/_posts/2011-08-25-rendering-any-uiviews-into-uiimage-in-one-line.md

 This will tell your app to ignore the screen scale and simply reference to the size of the view bounds.

+> Updated: 2013-10-14

+With iOS 7 faster API, the screen capturing method is about 1.8x faster on my iPhone 5.
+Actual time elasped was down from 0.09s to 0.05 seconds.
+Clone the repository to test it in action.